"Before enlightenment, chop wood, carry water. After enlightenment, chop wood, carry water."

 Space Cadet

 The Space Cadet is what happens when spirituality loses its ground in worldliness.
-He can't function in practical reality, using transcendence to avoid responsibility.
+He can't function in practical reality.
+He uses transcendence to avoid responsibility.
 He mistakes escape for enlightenment and confuses dissociation with divine connection.

-The mature Guide stands on two pillars: worldliness and spirituality.
+The Mature Guide stands on two pillars: worldliness and spirituality.
 The Space Cadet has kept only one.
-He has spirituality without the grounding that makes it useful, the embodiment that makes it real, or the practical engagement that makes it service.
+He has spirituality without the grounding that makes it useful, without the embodiment that makes it real, without the practical engagement that makes it service.
 His transcendence has become escape because it has no roots.

 He's so spiritual he's no earthly good.
-He can't manage basic responsibilities, can't navigate practical reality, can't ground his insights in useful action.
-His spirituality has become bypassing—he uses the sacred to avoid the mundane, transcendence to escape from life rather than engage with it.
+He can't manage basic responsibilities, navigate practical reality, or ground insights in useful action.
+His spirituality has become bypassing—he uses the sacred to avoid the mundane, transcendence to escape life rather than engage with it.

 Space Cadet Declarations

-• I don't need to worry about practical stuff.
+- I don't need to worry about practical things.

 The Space Cadet's Imbalance